 Griffith University, Gold Coast, Australia

-Research Center for Energy and Sustainable Development - MANU, Skopje, North Macedonia
+Research Center for Energy and Sustainable Development - Macedonian Academy of Sciences and Arts, Skopje, North Macedonia

 Natasa Markovska holds DSc degree from the Faculty of Electrical Engineering, Skopje, with thesis on solar energy technologies.
 At present she is a Senior Researcher at the Research Centre for Energy and Sustainable Development of MANU and Professor of the subject Energy and Climate Change at two master programs and a doctoral program of Faculty of Electrical Engineering and Information Technologies.
 Also, she serves as a National Focal Point of the Intergovernmental Panel on Climate Change (IPCC) and a Member of the International Scientific Committee of the Conferences on Sustainable Development of Energy Water and Environmental Systems (SDEWES Conferences).
 She has been participating in 87 international and national projects related to climate change mitigation, sustainable development, renewable energy sources and energy efficiency and energy strategic planning, for clients such as UNDP, USAID, WB, European Commission, GIZ, Macedonian and other governments.
 In these fields, Dr. Markovska co-authored 157 published contributions (38 SCI/CC publications).
 Since 2015 she is a member of the Editorial Board of the international journal Energy (Elsevier).
 She served as an editor of the Second National Communication under UNFCCC and as a guest editor of 16 special issues of international journals (incl.
 7 of Energy and 5 of Renewable & Sustainable Energy Reviews) dedicated to SDEWES Conferences.